-In simpler terms, being emotional intelligent, or having a high EQ means to be aware and in control of your emotional states.
+In simpler terms, being emotionally intelligent, or having a high EQ means to be aware and in control of your emotional states.

 Now that I'm very self aware and in tune with my physiological state, it's almost like I have no choice but to share my knowledge - especially with other women.
-For some reason women are more "accepted" in our society to have a low EQ, to be crazy or to be more dramatic, it's just an excuse.
+For some reason women are more "accepted" in our society to have a lower EQ, to be deemed crazy or more dramatic, when really it's just an excuse.
 If we learned to think rationally and more objectively about our problems, we wouldn't be stuck in them.

 I remember not too long ago how much time I wasted on my emotional states.
 Extreme highs, extreme lows.
 I couldn't understand how or why I felt a certain way.
 I used to get jealous for no reason, overreact out of no where about a problem that didn't even exist.
 I would just think about something that bothered me and pick a fight about it for hours.
 I ruined so many vacations, nights out and even anniversaries because I didn't know how to control my emotional state.